alexhunsley/tca-beam/README.md

 Higher-order reducers are being added to Beam; see the `--make-hor` flag for the first iteration.

+## WWDC 2023 Note

+With the lovely addition of `@Observable` and macros to Swift, TCA code promises to get a good bit simpler.
+Let's see.

 ## Quick Start

 To create compile-ready code for many features (feature = reducer + view), with one swift file per feature: